 - Once the dough has risen, turn it out onto a lightly floured board.
 Gently knead in the chocolate chips until evenly distributed.
 Don’t knead for too long.

 - Shape into a ball of dough.
 Cut the ball in 6 even pieces, then cut each of those pieces in half.

 - Line the base of a casserole dish or large baking tin (at least 9×13 inch) with baking paper.

 - Preheat the oven to 200C / 400F / 180C fan forced

-- Mix together the cocoa, flour and water and transfer to a piping bag.
-Pipe crosses over the top of the buns (you can do this by piping 1 long line across the tops of a line of buns, then repeat until they all have a cross).
+- Mix together the cocoa, flour and 2 ½ tablespoons water and transfer to a piping bag.
+Pipe crosses over the top of the buns (you can do this by piping 1 long line across the middle of each row of buns, then repeat until they all have a cross).